-Additionally, the demand for Stockfish plays an important role in driving up the price of the fish.
 With its versatility in various culinary traditions, Stockfish has become a staple ingredient in numerous European cuisines, particularly in Norway and Italy.
 Chefs and home cooks worldwide have also embraced this dried fish, experimenting with its unique flavours and textures.
 As the popularity of Stockfish continues to soar, so does its price, as the demand often outstrips the limited supply.

 Types of Fish Used to Make Stockfish